cns-iu/map4sci/README.md

 The config.sh file contains the configuration parameters for the dataset, which are used by the layout algorithm to generate the visualization.
 Here's a brief overview of the parameters:

-`DATASET`: The name of the dataset.
-`NETWORK`: The path to the network file (network.dot) that contains the graph data.
-`LAYOUT`: The algorithm that should be used to generate the layout eg. Batchtree, CG or DELG `LAYERS`: A comma-separated list of fractions that determine the number of nodes in each layer of the graph.
-`ITERATIONS`: The number of times the layout algorithm should be run.
-This is optional, but it's recommended to set this to ensure the best possible layout is generated.
-`LAYOUT`: The layout algorithm to use.
-The default value is BatchTree.
-`EXTRA_ARGS`: Any additional arguments that should be passed to the layout algorithm.
-`MEASUREMENTS`: The quality measurements to calculate.
-Leave this empty to calculate all available measurements.
-To configure the dataset, you can modify the values in the config.sh file as needed.
-Be sure to update the DATASET and NETWORK parameters to match the name and location of your dataset.
-You can also adjust the other parameters to customize the layout algorithm and quality measurements.

 All the `config.sh` files should follow the format as given in [config.example.sh](data-processor/datasets/config.example.sh)

 ## Change Log